rothgar/justingarrison.com/content/blog/2024-10-14-kubernetes-on-synology.md

 - Support for CronJobs.
 Jobs has a [long-standing, unmerged PR](https://github.com/portainer/k2d/pull/46).
 - [Ingress support](https://github.com/portainer/k2d/issues/16).
 - Metrics support so things like `k top pod` work.
+- Selective CRD support for things like [cert manager](https://cert-manager.io) and [external DNS](https://github.com/kubernetes-sigs/external-dns).

+I still need to test if LoadBalancer services work with something like MetalLB in ARP mode.
+It hasn't been a blocker yet, but could replace the need for

+k2d isn't an [open source license](https://github.com/portainer/k2d/blob/develop/LICENSE), but that doesn't bother me for my use case.